thelogicalgrammar/compositionalModes/README.md

 ## The tricky bits

-- Whether the composition function returns an Empty meaning should depend *only* on the *types* of the input meanings, but not on things that depend on context or other features.
-This is because, in order to make the search over meaningful sentences more efficient, we construct a CFG based on checking whether the composition function returns empty for various combinations of input types, and then produce sentences from the CFG.
+- Whether the composition function returns an Empty meaning must depend *only* on the *types* of the input meanings, but not on e.g., context or other semantic features.
+This is because, in order to make the search over meaningful sentences more efficient, the simulation constructs a CFG based on checking whether the composition function returns empty for various combinations of input types, and then produce sentences from the CFG.
 - There is also a way of dealing with presupposition failure which doesn't interfere with the construction of the CFG.
+Essentially, a presupposition function exception is raised.
+This is captured e.g. when searching a sentence for production.
 - The BTCs are unique pointers (for various reasons), and I did not yet implemented copy semantics.
+This means that they are messy to pass around directly.
 Easier to pass them around as SExpressions and interpret them as needed.
+This is not as efficient but saves a lot of headaches.

 ## Codebase roadmap